patchlevel/event-sourcing/docs/pages/split_stream.md

 ## Flagging an event to split the stream

 To use this feature you need to add the `SplitStreamDecorator`.
 You will also need events which will trigger this action.
 For that you can use the `#[SplitStream]` attribute.
-As soon this event is saved all passed events gets marked as archived and will not be loaded anymore for building the aggregate.
+We decided that we are not literallty splitting the stream, instead we are marking all past events as archived as soon as this event is saved.
+Then the past events will not be loaded anymore for building the aggregate.
 This means that all needed data has to be present in these events which should trigger the event split.

 ```php
 #[Event('bank_account.month_passed')]